bjt-user/Linux/arch_linux.md

 ## analysis

+There are two main types of partition table available.\
+These are the #Master Boot Record (MBR) and #GUID Partition Table (GPT).

 "If you are installing on older hardware, especially on old laptops, consider choosing `MBR` because its BIOS might not support `GPT`"\
 https://wiki.archlinux.org/title/Partitioning